ksoclabs/terraform-aws-ksoc-connect/README.md

 # terraform-aws-ksoc-connect

-Allows KSOC to connect to your AWS account to perform pro-active monitoring of your AWS resources.
+Allows KSOC to connect to your AWS account to allow KSOC to be able to scan and anyalize your AWS resources.

 ## Terraform Registry

 This module is available in the [Terraform Registry](https://registry.terraform.io/) see [here](https://registry.terraform.io/modules/ksoclabs/ksoc-connect/aws/latest).
+It uses the official KSOC Provider to authenticate and Add an AWS account to your KSOC account.
+The KSOC Provider can be found here in the [Terraform Provider Registry](https://registry.terraform.io/providers/ksoclabs/ksoc/latest).

 ## Contributing